hasura/graphql-engine/graphql/manual/auth/roles-variables.rst

 .. image:: ../../../img/graphql/manual/auth/dev-mode-role-header.png

-If you've enabled Hasura with an access key, make sure you add the ACCESS_KEY header as well.
-This will allow you to use Hasura as if you were in development/testing mode.
-This is useful when you want to test against a Hasura instance that is already serving a production application.
+If you've enabled Hasura GraphQL engine with an access key, make sure you add the ACCESS_KEY header as well.
+This will allow you to use Hasura GraphQL engine as if you were in development/testing mode.
+This is useful when you want to test against a Hasura GraphQL engine instance that is already serving a production application.

 .. image:: ../../../img/graphql/manual/auth/dev-mode-role-header-access-key.png